Columbia, Pennsylvania: Public works

-When the reality met conception the plan broke.
+The plan encountered difficulties.
 Engineering studies found no reasonably feasible way to provide enough water to keep an 82-mile canal to Philadelphia wet, much less support lock operations.
 When that was reported, the Pennsylvania Canal Commission came up with a new plan, one using the right of way authorized to build one of these newfangled railways that were making news.
 Their solution was the Philadelphia and Columbia Railroad, one of the first common carrier commercial railways to operate in the United States.
 Double-tracked, it utilized two inclined plane cable railways at steep rises near either end, and except for bypasses of that older technology unneeded with more powerful locomotives, the P&CR trackage is still in use today, as it passed to the Pennsylvania Railroad in 1857, along with most of the Pennsylvania Canal.